-Trauma can be emotional, physical, or mental.
-It involves an event or circumstance in which a person responds with intense fear and helplessness.
-Many people who have suffered trauma in childhood show signs of difficulty in adulthood and that’s normal.
-People can recover from trauma and move on with their lives by participating in a recovery plan.
-The conversation can begin with a primary care provider or by contacting a local behavioral health care facility like Lakeview Center .
-A family member or friend also may provide a starting point.
+Trauma can surface in a few forms, such as emotional, physical, or mental.
+Regardless of its form, trauma stems from an event or circumstance that caused a person to respond with intense fear and helplessness.
+Everyone is different, therefore, our responses also are different.
+Many people who have suffered trauma in childhood show signs of difficulty well into adulthood and that’s normal.
+A good recovery plan that's individualize to meet that person's circumstance can help them recover and move on with their lives.
+The conversation can begin with a primary care provider, a family member or a close friend.

 2. Trustworthiness and transparency